BYLAWS OF LAW LIBRARIANS OF NEW ENGLAND, INC. (1)

-No part of the net earnings of the Association shall inure to the benefit of, or be distributable to, its members, Executive Committee members, officers, committee members, or other private persons, except that the Association shall be authorized and empowered to make reasonable compensation for services rendered and to make payments and distributions in furtherance of the Association’s purposes, including distributions to either such organizations under Section 501 (c)(6) of the United States Internal Revenue Code of 1986 (or the corresponding provision of any future United States Internal Revenue law).
+No part of the net earnings of the Association shall inure to the benefit of, or be distributable to, its members, the Association Leadership, or other private persons, except that the Association shall be authorized and empowered to make reasonable compensation for services rendered and to make payments and distributions in furtherance of the Association’s purposes, including distributions to either such organizations under Section 501 (c)(6) of the United States Internal Revenue Code of 1986 (or the corresponding provision of any future United States Internal Revenue law).

 Section 2.
 Dissolution

-Except as otherwise required by law, upon any dissolution, voluntary or involuntary, revocation of its chapter, insolvency or bankruptcy, the Executive Committee shall, after paying or making provisions for the payment of all of the liabilities of the Association, dispose of all of the assets of the Association exclusively for the purpose of the Association in such manner, to one or more institutions or organizations, created and organized for nonprofit purposes similar to those of the association, as a majority of the Executive Committee may by vote designate and in such proportions and in such manner as may be determined in such vote.
+Except as otherwise required by law, upon any dissolution, voluntary or involuntary, revocation of its chapter, insolvency or bankruptcy, the Board of Directors shall, after paying or making provisions for the payment of all of the liabilities of the Association, dispose of all of the assets of the Association exclusively for the purpose of the Association in such manner, to one or more institutions or organizations, created and organized for nonprofit purposes similar to those of the association, as a majority of the Board of Directors may by vote designate and in such proportions and in such manner as may be determined in such vote.

 Section 1.
 Procedure

-Amendments to the By-laws may be proposed by the Executive Committee or by a petition signed by ten (10) members of the Association.
-Proposed amendments shall pass when approved by a vote of two-thirds (2/3) of the members present and voting at any chapter meeting, provided that all members have been notified of such proposed amendments at least thirty (30) days prior to the meeting.
+Amendments to the Bylaws may be proposed by the Association Leadership or by a petition signed by five (5) members of the Association.
+Proposed amendments shall pass when approved by a vote of two-thirds (2/3) of the members voting, provided that all members have been notified of such proposed amendments at least thirty (30) days prior to the vote.

 Section 2.
 Effective Date